linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - **bgo:minValue**:  the minimum value allowed for the number (after scaling)
 - **bgo:lessThanMinFormat**: is an alternative format to be used if the number is less than minValue
 - **bgo:moreThanManFormat**: is an alternative format to be used if the number is greater than maxValue
-- **bgo:nanFormat**: is an alternative format to be used if the number is not defined, the tdefault is the empty string
+- **bgo:nanFormat**: is an alternative format to be used if the number is not defined, the default is the empty string

 In following pseudo-code: